Convert Active Dry Yeast from Cup to Teaspoon

 • regular yeast

 Instant yeast is milled finer and dissolves straight into dry ingredients, while active dry yeast needs to be rehydrated in warm liquid first.
 Swap one for the other 1:1 by weight, and expect a similar rise as long as you adjust the method to match.
-See our Instant Yeast converter.
+See what 1 cup of instant yeast is in teaspoons.

 No measuring cups?
-The tool below gets you close.
-For consistent results, grab a measuring cup set.
+The tool below gets you close, and a measuring cup set keeps every batch the same.

 Active Dry Yeast Measurement Converter